niladridutt/Image_Captioning/README.md

 ![Screenshot](1.png)

-a woman in a white shirt playing tennis on a tennis court
+Generated caption : a woman in a white shirt playing tennis on a tennis court

 ![Screenshot](2.png)

-a woman is riding a horse in a field
+Generated caption : a woman is riding a horse in a field

 ![Screenshot](3.png)

-a pizza with a bunch of toppings on it
+Generated caption : a pizza with a bunch of toppings on it

 -----
 # Relevant links to get the dataset: